02 Mar Standard Initial Margin Method (SIMM) Rules Are Final

 - The trading book will receive checks against their own observation from interdealer brokers.

-- But silos have a downside when it comes to hedging risk; the institution’s risk isn’t viewed in aggregate until you reach the consolidated reporting level.
+- But silos have a downside when it comes to hedging risk; risk isn’t viewed in aggregate until you reach the consolidated reporting level.

 - One unit could be long physical gold, another unit could be short gold derivative contracts.
 Net, the company is flat, but if each unit operates independently, each position is managed separately.